- Basic Understanding of App Development

 Development Approaches by Cost:

-Budgeting is just one piece of the puzzle; the next step is learning the key challenges you’ll face when create an app from scratch and how to tackle them effectively.
+Budgeting is just one piece of the puzzle; the next step is learning the key challenges you’ll face when creating an app from scratch and how to tackle them effectively.

 What Are Common Challenges in App Development and How to Overcome Them